KaliumPuceon/Half-Beat/README.md

 I might improve this.

 ## Testimonials
-"The shittiest form of audio compression" - James Lacey, 2018
+"The shittiest form of audio compression" - Victoria Longez, 2018

 "Have you seen this monstrosity" - hopelesstiptoe, 2018

 "You were doing this at one in the morning.
-Why" - Stefan Schroder, 2018
+Why" - Stefan Schröder, 2018

 "Please stop doing the music crimes" - Vulpes, 2018